utzcoz/utzcoz.github.io/_posts/2020-05-06-Analyze-AOSP-input-architecture.markdown

 The focused window is set by `NativeInputManager::setInputWindows`, called by `InputManagerService` in java part.
 When one window becomes focused, it will set itself as focused window to input flinger.

 When we send key event to the input flinger, if the `PhoneWindowManager` intercepts it, the `PhoneWindowManager` consumes it; otherwise the focused window will consume it.
 If we want to use key to change the focused window, the `PhoneWindowManager` should consume key and do it.
-The `InputDispatcher` just needs to request whehter to intercept, if not just dispatch it to focused window, and doesn't need to consider whether the un-focused window should consume it.
+The `InputDispatcher` just needs to request whether to intercept, if not just dispatch it to focused window, and doesn't need to consider whether the un-focused window should consume it.

 ### Touchable region